 Let’s get an idea of some good sources:

 The Dark Web

-So the obvious follow up from this is just score from regular trippers.
-Now it may not be the case that their acid is from the Dark Web, but if they are regularly tripping and have experience of the blot in question, it’s a good sign.
-No matter who you are scoring from, you need to ask them basic questions like how many MICROGRAMS – because dosage is everything.
+So the obvious follow up from this is just score from regular or experienced trippers.
+Now it may not be the case that their acid is from the Dark Web, but if they are regularly tripping and have good experience of the blot in question, it’s a good sign.
+No matter who you are scoring from, you need to ask them basic questions like how many MICROGRAMS the blot is - because dosage is everything.
 Don’t settle for someone who will tell you “Oh it’s just one hit.”
 One hit could be 100 micrograms.
 It could be 300 – and that’s a world of a difference.
-And you want to be scientific.
+And we want to be scientific when it comes to exploring this.
 They should know which country the acid came from, they should know how pure it is, and importantly they should have taken it before.
 If someone is a proper tripper, they will know whether the acid is clean or not.
-Never buy acid from an amateur or a show off who just has it randomly.
+Never buy acid from an amateur or a show off who just has acid randomly.
+Learn to identify the real people, who are doing the real drugs, and experiencing the real things about life.
+And most of all, follow your gut feeling.
 If you have an off feeling about something – just don’t move forward with it.